Mitalee/Flipkart-Auth/README.md

   Add the Redirect URL as:
   <ngrok_url>+'/callback'

-4. Add this redirect URL to settings.py file, along with the Application ID and Application Secret.
+4. Add this redirect URL to settings.py file (rename 'settings_example.py' to 'settings.py'), along with the Application ID and Application Secret.

 5. Run the app
 ```